-Probably every existing annular head can be easily retrofitted with an elastic tilt joint.
-Of course, the relevant costs vary according to the size and the construction of the special head.
-For head diameters equal or smaller than 12 inches less than a five figured dollar amount will be probably sufficient.
+Probably every existing annular head can be retrofitted with an elastic tilt joint.
+The relevant cost vary naturally according to the size and the construction of the special head.
+For head diameters equal or smaller than 12 inches less than a five figured dollar amount will not be sufficient.
 The economic advantage will naturally vary with the special application.
 The biggest profit can be achieved without doubt when a tilt head is used to produce tubes which have a bent.
 Such tubes are used widely in the automotive industry.
-In this case the tilt joint helps to centre the die statically and then it enables to tilt the die dynamically in order to profile the parison according to the needs of the tube which has to be produced.
+In this case the tilt joint can be used to centre the die statically and then to tilt the die dynamically to profile the parison according to the needs of the tube which has to be produced.
 In regard of economics it is also of importance that it can be expected that tilt dies will need few maintenance and will not show wear problems.
-It depends on several individual internal factors of the relevant producer when the return on investment will be reached.
-After all a precise calculation of the economic value is consequently only possible when an existing conventional die is retrofitted with a tilt joint and when the achieved savings are determined in detail and then compared to the former situation.
+It depends from several individual internal factors of the relevant producer after what time the return on investment is reached.
+In the end a precise calculation of the economic value is consequently only possible when an existing conventional die is retrofitted with a tilt joint and when the achieved savings are determined in detail and then compared to the former situation.